 Timothy Oulton (Horizon Plaza)

 The Saddle Chair can be rotated sideways to become a horse-saddle like an installation – hence the name.
 Like many of the items inside, you can mix and match different materials and patterns for different parts of the chair.
-The Saddle Chair is one of the most expensive chairs in the store – cost around $20,000 depending on which materials you choose.
+The Saddle Chair is one of the most expensive chairs in the store – costs around $20,000, depending on which materials you choose.

 Price: $$$$

 Not a fan of leather?
-Timothy Oulton recently launched a Noble Souls collection that uses vegetable dyes.
+Timothy Oulton recently launched a Noble Souls collection that uses vegetable dyes, perfect for those who are looking for more conscious furniture Hong Kong.
 Its sofa is extremely deep and comfortable – but not for small homes.

 Address: 2/F, Horizon Plaza, 2 Lee Wing St., Ap Lei Chau, Hong Kong